Rebecca Darrah, PhD

 Monica Nardini, MS, MA, LGC

-Monica Nardini, MS, MA, LGC is a board certified and licensed genetic counselor, and is a Clinical Instructor in the Department of Genetics & Genome Sciences.
+Monica Nardini, MS, MA, LGC is a board certified and licensed genetic counselor, and is an Assistant Professor in the Department of Pediatrics.
 Monica is also a prenatal genetic counselor at The MetroHealth System.
 Monica earned her master’s degree in Bioethics in 2011 and her master’s degree in Genetic Counseling in 2013, both from Case Western Reserve University.
 She first worked at The Cleveland Clinic Foundation practicing both general and cancer genetic counseling from 2013-2016, where she also served roles in several clinical subspecialty clinics including neurocardiology, myelomeningocele, cystic fibrosis, and cancer outreach.

 When joining The MetroHealth System in 2016, Monica became the clinical rotation supervisor for prenatal genetics for the genetic counseling students, as well as education coordinator for the OBGYN residents and Maternal Fetal Medicine fellows.
 She also developed a clinical observation rotation in prenatal genetics for the CWRU Bioethics Master’s Degree students.
 She has continued to become more involved with CWRU’s Genetic Counseling Training Program through sitting on several student research committees, being a member of the CWRU Genetic Counseling Master’s Program Advisory Board, and she was appointed as the Director of Clinical Training in 2020.